11 Best Lakes in Kentucky

 A central spot for exploring is Green River Lake State Park, a 10-minute drive from Campbellsville.
 The marina at this 1,300-acre park features over 200 covered boat slips.
 The marina also features an impressive fleet of rental boats, including houseboats, powerboats, pontoon boats, fishing vessels, and Jet Skis.

 Land-based activities also run rampant at Green River Lake State Park.
-A network of over 28 miles of multi-use trails span throughout the park and lead to incredible views of the water.
+A network of over 28 miles of multi-use trails spans throughout the park and leads to incredible views of the water.
 These trails are also popular with bicyclists and horse riders.
 The campground at the park has over 200 sites near the lakeshore catering to RVs and primitive tent camping.

 The town of Campbellsville is reason enough to visit Green River Lake.
-Home to Campbellsville University, this laid-back city has grown to become an outdoor mecca in the state.
-It's the surrounding Bluegrass region that gives Campbellsville its outdoors aesthetics.
+This laid-back city is home to Campbellsville University and has grown into an outdoor mecca in the state.
+It's the surrounding Bluegrass region that gives Campbellsville its outdoor aesthetics.
 This friendly community is also steeped in history that's fun to explore.

 7. Taylorsville Lake

 Taylorsville Lake is another popular recreation reservoir that snakes across Spencer County.
-Situated approximately halfway between Louisville and Lexington, the lake sees a lot of traffic on the weekends.
+The lake is situated approximately halfway between Louisville and Lexington and sees a lot of traffic on the weekends.
 And many visitors head to Taylorsville Lake State Park on the northeast shore.